nuvolaris/nuvolaris/docs/ROADMAP.md

 - use only standard libraries, avoiding customized and proprietary runtimes.

 Ideally, Nuvolaris applications should work in every OpenWhisk implementation (IBM, Adobe, Naver, DigitalOcean) as long as a configuration file to connect to additional services is provided.

-## Lambda Compatibility

-- It should be possible to run Lambda Actions with a compatibilty layer
-- It should be possible to support actions using DynamoDB through a compatible database

 ## Development Tools